 SCREEN: Talent sets up the gradient program, flow rate, and temperature.

-After that, inject 5 microliters of each sample reserved for 2’-deoxynucleosides quantification [1].
+After that, inject a volume between 2 and 6 microliters of each sample reserved for 2’-deoxynucleosides quantification [1].
 Set the DAD detector at 260 nanometers for integration of the dGuo (pronounce as deoxyguanosine) and dAdo (pronounce as deoxyadenosine) peaks [2].

 MED: Talent injects sample.